The progressive muscle relaxation (PMR) before sleep

 • Relieves muscular and nervous tension

-• Improves blood flow
+• Improves blood circulation

-• Calms blood pressure, heartbeat and breathing
+• Calms blood pressure, heart rate and breathing

-• Improves body feeling & body awareness
+• Improves body feeling and body perception

 • Promotes relaxation and sleep